 Details

 The Brother Benno Foundation is an organization that is dedicated to assisting low-income individuals and families with their basic needs.
 They also offer community outreach services that range from rental assistance to prescription assistance.
+Areas of assistance include, showers, mail services, scholarships, clothing, personal care items,

 Description of Services:

 The Brother Benno Foundation is an organization that is dedicated to assisting low-income individuals and families with their basic needs.
 They also offer community outreach services that range from rental assistance to prescription assistance.
+Areas of assistance include, showers, mail services, scholarships, clothing, personal care items, food boxes, sober living & recovery programs, and hot meals.

 Who We Serve: